 Iman Shervington, MFA | Director of Media and Communications

-Iman joined IWES in 2008 as a Media Consultant, became a Program Coordinator in 2009, and then the Director of Media & Social Marketing in 2010.
+Iman joined IWES in 2008 as a Media Consultant, became a Program Coordinator in 2009, the Director of Media & Social Marketing in 2010 and is now the Director of Media & Communications.
 She received her BA from the University of Southern California in International Relations (2005) and her Masters of Fine Arts in Directing from Columbia University (2010) with a concentration in Directing and Screenwriting.
-Through IWES, Iman utilizes her script development, cinematography, directing, producing, and editing skills and has created over 50 short films and PSAs (four of which have won awards), a web-series, a feature-length documentary, and an award-winning podcast.
-These films have been screened in five local and national film festivals, and she has presented at eight conferences (sometimes jointly with youth from IWES programs) to showcase her work.
+Through IWES, Iman utilizes her script development, cinematography, directing, producing, and editing skills and has created over 50 short films and PSAs, a web-series, a feature-length documentary, two feature-length narrative films and an award-winning podcast.
+These films have been screened at numerous local, national and international film festivals, and she presents regularly at conferences to showcase her work.
 Iman was a Program Coordinator for IWES’ Media Advocates for Prevention (MAP) program and Social marketing Technology Outreach Program (STOP).
-MAP was a federally-funded, evidence-based HIV prevention intervention modified from the Community PROMISE model which worked with African American high school aged youth weekly to develop media projects that advocate for sexual health prevention among their peers.
-Through STOP, Iman co-created and maintained a social marketing media campaign with local youth aged 13-25 to advocate for HIV/AIDS prevention amongst African American and Latino youth.
-Later, Iman co-developed the PAUSE, Peer Advocates Undoing Stigma Through Education, campaign with youth from the MAP program, which works to increase HIV testing amongst bisexually-behaving African American youth aged 11-19 in New Orleans.
+In 2016, Iman was chosen as a Robert Wood Johnson Foundation Culture of Health Leader in their inaugural cohort to promote a culture of health in her community.
+That year she also received the award for Changemaker in the New Orleans-based Millennial Awards and received executive training through Spitfire’s Executive Leadership Program.
+Through her training in social marketing, Iman led the development of two social marketing campaigns and most recently, a public will campaign to advocate for more Trauma Informed Care services for youth in New Orleans, In That Number.
 Iman has also been trained in multiple teen pregnancy prevention interventions and implemented EBIs such as Making Proud Choices with youth in local schools.
-Recently, Iman led the development of a public will campaign to advocate for more Trauma Informed Care services for traumatized youth in New Orleans, In That Number.
-She also manages all of IWES’ social media accounts and oversees organizational communications.
+In leading the Communications Team, Iman oversees IWES’ social media presence and all external organizational communications.
 Iman has further experience in graphic design, photography, curriculum development, focus group facilitation, positive youth development, participatory action research, and media literacy.

 Chenier received her Bachelor of Arts from Emory University.
 A native of New Orleans, she returned home after working in New York and Atlanta in Communications and Marketing disciplines.
 While in New York Chenier concentrated her efforts in the Social Media and Public Relations arenas working to develop strategy and launch social channels for clients across categories including personal care, health, travel, retail, consumer packaged goods and corporate.
 While in Atlanta she had the opportunity to work in Publishing and local Public Safety.
 Chenier is currently working with the IWES Communications Department to maintain the social media pages of IWES and its programs, helping to educate the community about the various programs and resources available.
 She is excited to be back home and to be working with the community.